inferablehq/inferable/sdk-node/src/workflows/README.md

 Agents are the building blocks where all side effects (API calls, database operations, etc.) are isolated.
 Each agent:

 - Has a unique name
-- Receives a system prompt
+- Receives a list of facts that inform its context
+- Has specific goals to accomplish
 - Has strictly typed inputs and outputs (validated using Zod schemas)
 - Maintains independent execution tracking
 - Can be retried independently if it fails